What is our goal?

 We are achieving this goal with dogs.

-We are not achieving this goal with cats, but we have started to make progress.
+We are not achieving this goal with cats, but we continue to make progress.

 Recent updates